Images of farting zebra and petulant penguin shortlisted for Comedy Wildlife Photography Awards 2022 - KESQ

 By Christian Edwards, CNN

-A standoffish penguin, a waving racoon and a farting zebra are among the images shortlisted for the 2022 Comedy Wildlife Photography Awards.
+A standoffish penguin, a horrified monkey and a farting zebra are among the images shortlisted for the 2022 Comedy Wildlife Photography Awards.

 Also among the 40 photos shortlisted from across the globe are a superhero squirrel, a lion cub face-planting into a tree, and a monkey who just can’t even…